Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### <a name="licenses"></a>Licences

-Pour les offres de cloud SaaS de Microsoft, une licence permet à un compte d’utilisateur spécifique d’utiliser les services de l’offre de cloud.
-Vous payez un coût mensuel fixe dans le cadre de votre abonnement.
-Les administrateurs attribuent des licences à des comptes d’utilisateur individuels dans l’abonnement.
-Par exemple, dans la Figure 2, la société Contoso a un abonnement à Microsoft 365 E5 avec 100 licences, ce qui permet à un maximum de 100 comptes d’utilisateur individuels d’utiliser les services et fonctionnalités de Microsoft 365 E5.
+For Microsoft's SaaS cloud offerings, a license allows a specific user account to use the services of the cloud offering.
+You are charged a fixed monthly fee as part of your subscription.
+Administrators assign licenses to individual user accounts in the subscription.
+For the example in Figure 2, the Contoso Corporation has a Microsoft 365 E5 subscription with 100 licenses, which allows to up to 100 individual user accounts to use Microsoft 365 E5 features and services.

 **Figure 2 : Licences liées aux abonnements SaaS d’une organisation**